hughbien/notebook/ucsc_ext_bioinformatics_tools.md

 A computer "parses" data in order to understand it.
 It's easier to parse data when it's in a standardized format - such as the headers.
 This makes it easy to extract data from annotations.
+We can parse a flat file database.

 During lecture, we also discussed NLP (Natural Language Processing).
 NLP can be applied to articles for computers to parse entire articles - not just the